PioneerIncubator/betterGo/README.md

 # betterGo

-Better Go implement parts that I think Golang missed
+betterGo implement parts that I think Golang missed

 ## Real Generic

 Provide the real interface{} to you so that you can use it in your code.
-Before deployment, just use translator to generate specify type code, in which way will not affect your performance.
+Before deployment, just use translator to generate specific type code, in which way will not affect your performance.

 Here are all generic functions:
 * enum.Reduce